ethjsmith/test/flask/user/README.md

 . comment style
 . comment moderation ( deletable)
-. fix users deleting their own comments ( when not an admin)
+. fix users deleting their own comments ( when not an admin) . add error handling for trying to register an account with an existing email

 # deploy